alanng10/ModuleModule/Docue/a.md

 Inf the module is auto add, it is rem inf all other module that depend on it is rem.

-Manually add the module that did is auto add set the module to not auto add.
+Manual add the module that did is auto add set the module to not auto add.